kirtiman24/Book_Recommendation/README.md

 EDA Was also performed to gain particular insights with regarding to the following categories:

-1)Top-7 books with most number of ratings
+1)Top-7 books with the most number of ratings

 2)Top-10 books with most number of text reviews